Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 >If you change the CAN address, the CAN address in the following commands will need to change from `121` to match{.is-info}

 Some of these functions require the INDX macro pack to be installed.
-See the #Macros
+See the [INDX Macros](/Duet3D_hardware/Duet_3_family/INDX_Toolboard#indx-macros) section below.

 ## Induction heater and IR temperature sensor